WGC Match Play Winners And History

 In 2016, the WGC Match Play acquired a new sponsor in Dell, while continuing the “pool play” format that keeps all the players around until Friday.
 The 2016 tournament also had a new venue: The Austin Country Club.

-The relatively new format groups the 64 player field into sixteen four player groups.
+The pool play format groups the 64 player field into sixteen four player groups.
 On Wednesday, Thursday and Friday, each group will play round-robin matches.
 The player with the best record in each group continues to the “Sweet Sixteen” on Saturday for single elimination.
 The “Elite Eight” matches will be held Saturday afternoon.
 Sunday morning will feature the Final Four, and the Championship and consolation matches will be held Sunday Afternoon.

 It’s a neat fix that guarantees three days with every player in the field.
 It also eliminates the freak win that sends a top seeded player home after the first day.
 That occurs far more often than fans — and television producers — would have liked.